nawabahmadreshi/documentation/recipes/branch_universal_links.md

 {% if page.ios %}
 Universal Links allow users visiting your website to route straight to your app if they have the app installed instead of first opening up Safari when a link is clicked.
 With Branch, you can enable Universal Links without all of the complicated server hosting and JSON signing.
 You simply need to add an entitlement to your app project.

+{% protip title='On custom domains, all links are Universal Links' %}
+We recently made a large backend change that turns all Branch links into Universal Links if you're using a custom (i.e. non-bnc.lt) domain.
+On custom domains, you are not restricted to links of the form form https://bnc.lt/<<four-letter-identifier>>/<<link-hash>> or https://your-domain.com/<<four-letter-identifier>>/<<link-hash>> or https://bnc.lt/a/<<branch-key>>.
+{% endprotip %}

 -----

 ## Prerequisites for using Universal Links